-In the comedic web series, Spotlight California (CS), Comedian Kiran Deol addresses conservation issues in California through conversations with residents, experts and activists.
+In the comedic web series, Spotlight California (2016) (See Case Study), Comedian Kiran Deol addresses conservation issues in California through conversations with residents, experts and activists.
 Deol interweaves information about serious topics such as air pollution and wildfires with clever wit and comedic bits to lighten the mood.
 She uses humor as a creative means to connect with viewers, while shining a light on critical climate issues.

 –Ali Hart, producer, Spotlight California